tjarrettveracode/veracode-dyn-details/README.md

 * `--cwe`, `-w` (opt): list of CWEs to include in the output.
 Use one of `--cwe`, `--category`
 * `--category`, `-g` (opt): list of finding categories to include in the output.
 Use one of `--cwe`, `--category`

+If neither `--cwe` or `--category` are used, the preview will contain all findings for the application.

 ## NOTES

 1. This script runs on dynamic findings only.
 1. All values are output to a Markdown file, `vcdyndetails.md`.
+There are many Markdown previewers available for Mac, Linux and Windows, or you can use an online previewer like [Dillinger](https://dillinger.io/).